gertingold/tools4scicomp/manuscript/numpy.rst

 how to interpret the content of the memory space attributed to the area.
-These metadata are a powerful concept because they make it possible to change the interpretation of the data without copying them, thereby contributing to the efficiency of Numpy arrays.
+These metadata are a powerful concept because they make it possible to change the interpretation of the data without copying them, thereby contributing to the efficiency of NumPy arrays.

-It is useful to get some basic insight into how a Numpy array works.
+It is useful to get some basic insight into how a NumPy array works.
 In order to analyze the metadata, we use a short function enabling us to list the attributes of an array.